3 Emmy Awards for

 Alex spent five years as a staff editor on the Emmy-winning “Martha Stewart Living” show.
 There he was rated the most productive editor every year.
 While at Martha Stewart, Alex also directed, shot and contributed to the editing on the Court TV Primetime series “Inside the Criminal Mind”.
 His editing on Bravo’s “Palladium” documentary feature earned the show the prestigious Imagen award in 2003.
 In 2004 Alex joined Amy as a full-time partner in A-Ray Editorial.
 He took on the role of broadcast producer / senior editor for two seasons of the PBS series Cultivating Life as well as several seasons of the Emmy-nominated series Lidia’s Italy, which garnered the prestigious James Beard Award in 2009.

 In 2011 Alex and Amy’s work was honored by 4 Telly Award for their productions for MXtv, a green-themed cable channel.
 In 2012 they produced a 13-part series about clean and sustainable energy, “Our Stories” for Constellation which won three Telly Awards.
-In 2013 Alex joined the team of the acclaimed Discovery series, “Chasing Classic Cars, where he has now completed his sixth season."
+In 2013 Alex joined the team of the acclaimed Discovery series, “Chasing Classic Cars", where he has completed nine seasons.

 Alex is also a volunteer firefighter, a chef, a food and wine lover and a certified Frenchman.